CSCC012023/final-project-s23-p-pioneers/doc/marking/sprint3.rubric.md

   - 1 mark  = Meeting is documented, participants are not recorded or the majority has not participated, not enough analysis has been done
   - 0 marks = No meeting document submitted or the submitted document contains no relevant information

-  Your Mark: 2
+  Your Mark: 1

+> has to be .md.
+PDF not ideal submission (you cannot edit easily)

-Sprint Review Total Mark: 2 / 2
+Sprint Review Total Mark: 1 / 2

 ---